 You may change your PCP for any reason at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.

 You can review your network PCP by accessing our online Provider & Pharmacy Directory at medicarebluekc.com/find-care/.
 To change your PCP contact Customer Service (phone numbers are printed on the back cover of this booklet) or submit an email by using the Contact Us at member.bluekc.com/contact-us-dashboard.
 Customer Service will check to see if the PCP is accepting new patients and update your membership record to your new PCP and let you know the effective date of your change request.